 Drugs, Alcohol and Driving

-It is a serious crime to drive when your ability to drive is affected by alcohol or drugs.
+It is a crime to drive when your ability to drive is affected by alcohol or drugs.
 The amount of alcohol or drugs you have used does not matter.
 If you are not safe to drive you can be charged.
 It is also a crime to drive over the limit for alcohol or drugs set in the Criminal Code.
 It is a crime to drive with an alcohol level over .08 or with a blood level over the limit for any drug.
 Different drugs have different limits and for many drugs having any amount of them in your system when you are driving is a crime.
 These crimes have serious consequences including fines and, if it is not your first offence, jail time.

 The police can test you if they think you have been using drugs or drinking alcohol.
 They can test your ability to keep your balance, follow movement of an object and follow instructions.
 If you fail these tests they can require a blood, saliva or urine sample to test for drugs and alcohol.